 6. Don’t think about it as cutting back, but rather aligning your holiday spending with what’s important to you

-All that means it’s important to align your spending with what’s most important to you.
+It’s important to align your spending with what’s most meaningful to you.
 Maybe skip or cut back on decorations for your home if you’re going to be spending the holidays somewhere else anyway.
 Perhaps say no to a gift exchange with a separate friend group if you already know you’re going to be paying money for a plane ticket.

 “Identify what do I value most and then what will give me the most benefit?”
 Astle says.
 “If you can identify what you value, you’re able to create the experience without going over your budget.”

-Personal finance is not about cutting back and living without the things you want, but making sure your money is allowing you to get there.
+Personal finance is not about cutting out the things you want.
+It’s about making sure your money is helping you work toward your goals.
 The long-taught prudent financial advice applies to the holidays just as much as anything else.

 “If you try to prevent yourself from doing something so deliberately and it’s so intense, it can be exhausting, and sometimes, it can make your brain be less able to control itself,” Liersch says.
 “When you are treating something like a light switch — on and off — it rarely is sustainable.
 Treat something more like a dimmer switch, dialing it back a bit or a lot, but not eliminating it completely from your holiday spirit.”